themitosan/R3ditor/Roadmap.md

 - ~~Upgrade the updater design!
 (I know, this hurts my eyes too!)~~
 - ~~Make an internal launcher for ResidentEvil3.exe (Internal Error Proof!)~~
 - ~~Ask the user where the game is Installed to make all the tools work simultaneously~~
+- Implement a randomizer!
+- Compress the files for releases!
+- Improve the first boot message info
+- Merge IEDIT on a proper editor for EXE (MIX not inluded)
+- Implement / Improve a proper backup section on all sections
+- Remove all kind of ~~sassy~~ hacks inside all editors!
 - ~~Add the option to extract all the Rofs files~~
 - ~~Create a custom executable for nw.exe (64 Bits)~~
 - Create a custom executable for nw.exe (32 Bits)